 Guns valued not so much to gain security as to express hostility?
 Radical individuality?
 Don’t tread on me with your e pluribus unum!
 Was it strange that the county was so Christian and so totin’?
 According to an essay in Sojourners, most gun owners are responsible people, but as for gun zealots: “The religious community must…take seriously the risk of idolatry that could result from an unwarranted fascination with guns, which overlooks or ignores the social consequences of their misuse.”
 (James E. Atwood, “9mm Golden Calves,” January 2013, pp. 10-11, issue courtesy of Fred and Ann First.)

 So for many people the gun was not only a practical instrument—e.g., for dispatching critters and defending themselves–but also a symbol.
 Firearms as lares and penates—household gods.
 They offered a sense of control over threats, but wasn’t this assurance illusory?
 A naïve toughness?
 For the barrel and bullet had little power to ward off dangers other than the face-to-face type, intruders human or animal, and aggressors, especially other gunslingers firing away or threatening to do so.
 Most of our perils are more abstract, chronic, external, political, social, even internal.
-You can’t shoot your failings, a reckless driver, an unwelcome law–or a pipeline carrying natural gas under high pressure.
-A shotgun can’t blast away ticks that carry Lyme disease, nor can a rifle pick off a superbug bacterium.
+You can’t shoot your failings, a reckless driver, an unwelcome law–or a pipeline carrying natural gas under high pressure (not more than one round, anyway).
+A shotgun can’t blast away ticks that carry Lyme disease, nor can a rifle pick off a superbug bacterium or carbon dioxide molecules.
 What about the hazards of weather–the North American derecho, for instance, that ambushed Floyd in June 2012.
-Long-term changes in the world’s climate may be threatening their own High Noon.
+Long-term changes in the world’s climate may be threatening High Noon.

 The Stoplight-constellation continued its 24-hour duty.
 This industrial light had its own magic, for its supporting boom somehow extended diagonally over the whole corner—even though it’s twice as long as its post is high.
 Another complication: this signal is a “timed-demand light,” explains Sam Moore, who retired from VDOT.